tigera-solutions/calicocloud-kaas-workshop-demo/modules/creating-kubeadm-cluster.md

    ```

-2. Create three compute instances which will host the Kubernetes worker nodes:
+2. Create two compute instances which will host the Kubernetes worker nodes:

    ```bash
    for i in 0 1; do